 The Recorded Music Industry and the Emergence of Online Music Distribution: Innovation in the Absence of Copyright (Reform)

-Max Planck Institute for Intellectual Property and Competition Law; MIPLC
+Max Planck Institute for Innovation and Competition; MIPLC

 May 20, 2011

 George Washington Law Review, Vol. 79, Issue 6, 2011, pp. 1783 - 1813

 Max Planck Institute for Intellectual Property & Competition Law Research Paper No. 11-09

 The fact that various online music distribution (OMD) models have been the source of significant consternation for the recorded music industry (RMI) is well-documented.
 The hostile aspects of OMD-RMI interaction have driven public debate, academic research and years of copyright policymaking - not to be mistaken for lawmaking.
 In particular, the story of the RMI struggle to acquire maximum control over networks, content, and users has been told.
 This narrative often takes on a negative tone regardless of the perspective from which the story is recounted.
 Unfortunately, a one-sided depiction does not fully reflect the complex dynamic of OMD-RMI interaction.